-Perhaps no bar in Indy shows off its integrated LGBT-centric culture better than Tini, a sliver of a sleek martini bar on the city’s bustling Mass Ave.
+Perhaps no bar in Indy shows off its integrated LGBTQ-centric culture better than Tini, a sliver of a sleek martini bar on the city’s bustling Mass Ave.
 Handsome, strapping bartenders strut back and forth under a half-dozen TVs on both sides of a bar featuring music videos both classic and current.
 Theme nights often mean girl groups, boy bands, or classic rock/hair bands will rule the night.
 Well-heeled patrons always come out ready to play here.
 The drinks are strong and smart; bar manager Curtis McGaha knows how to craft a cocktail and certainly gets in the thick of it all himself.

 This spot, known simply as “Ivy’s” to locals, harbors a vintage feel in the St. Joseph neighborhood downtown.
 Classic dinner plates and drinks arrive with no frills, and you can command the jukebox to play your jams from your mobile phone.
 It’s a welcoming place of convenience, with a late-night menu featuring delicious pizzas.
 (Trust, it’s not just the drinks talking at that point.)

 A veritable institution in the Herron-Morton Place and Old Northside communities, Greg’s (nee Our Place) boasts a fun, frolicking crowd ready to dance or belly up to the bar for the long haul.
 The clientele is faithful and friendly.
 Saturday nights feature country line-dancing for all comers, spearheaded by DJ Joe Miller.
-The owners and managers of Greg’s are leaders in Indy’s LGBT community, helping raise tens of thousands of dollars annually to assist Hoosiers living with HIV/AIDS.
+The owners and managers of Greg’s are leaders in Indy’s LGBTQ community, helping raise tens of thousands of dollars annually to assist Hoosiers living with HIV/AIDS.
 Fundraising breeds celebration, and there’s every reason to darken this door, as the party ramps up after midnight.

 Arguably Indy’s go-to karaoke spot as steady entertainment goes, Metro lets revelers display their skills (or lack thereof; read: scareoke) on Tuesday and Thursday nights.
 The songs hail from the past six weeks to the past six decades, and all who show up have smiles splashed on their faces.
 Some Saturday nights upstairs see pool tables pulled back and dance parties, with some of the city’s most deft DJs on the turntables.
 Metro, on Mass Ave next Tini and Forty Five Degrees, is a restaurant in part as well, boasting a fabulous back patio.
 In truth, it’s the cheap, reliably potent drinks that keep everyone coming back for more.